DevExpress/obsolete-devextreme-examples/intl-angular/README.md

 # Intl-Angular

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) and demonstrates how you can create a simple application using [devextreme-angular](https://github.com/DevExpress/devextreme-angular) with localization and [devextreme-intl](https://github.com/DevExpress/devextreme-intl) formats.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and demonstrates how you can create a simple application using [devextreme-angular](https://github.com/DevExpress/devextreme-angular) with localization and [devextreme-intl](https://github.com/DevExpress/devextreme-intl) formats.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.